-First proper rule is to not just tweet all about you and what you’re trying to get people interested in – whether that’s selling something or giving something away free.
+The first of our Twitter basics is to not just tweet all about you and what you’re trying to get people interested in.
+This would be whether that’s selling something or giving something away free.
 Sure, you need to ask followers to check out your site, Facebook, and merchandise, but not in every tweet!
 I would suggest something close a 5 to 1 ratio of totally location referencing to general discussion.

 The general discussion on can be pretty much whatever you want it to be.
 Some people do tell followers way too much information, but, for them, it seems to work.
 Generally, you don’t need to tweet about the everyday function – eating, sleeping and worse, but sometimes it’s OK.

-On the food side, tell people about what you’re doing when parking at a sales location, testing a new menu item, getting a new t-shirt designed, what’s happening with the local laws regarding the mobile food scene in your area, etc.
+On the food side, tell people about what you’re doing when parking at a sales location.
+Also discuss testing a new menu item, getting a new t-shirt designed, or what’s happening with the local laws regarding the mobile food scene in your area.

 But, if you really want to be open with your followers, tell them about you – what music are you listening to, which local restaurants do you like, where do you hang out, what do you do when not working in your truck.
 What common interests are you likely to share with your fans?
 This type of sharing garners a real sense of kinship you’re your followers.

-Regularly is the key – as it is with all online activity for your truck.
+Regularly is the key, as it is with all online activity for your truck.
 Most will be location based, but some personal, some question and some links is a good starting point.
-Try to think of it as how you would talk to people that you were hanging out with to gauge what to talk about, how often, when to change the topic etc.
+Try to think of it as how you would talk to people that you were hanging out with.

 It’s hard to know when it’s too much.
+With that said, we still felt the need to point this out in our list of Twitter basics.
 If you feel like you’re detailing every little event and your followers aren’t growing organically or responding then you are probably overdoing it.

 It’s not all about you.
 It’s about them.
-And the conversations you have with them.
-That’s what the ‘@’ is for.
+And the conversations you have with them, that’s what the ‘@’ is for.
 When someone wants to comment on something you have tweeted, they will usually use the ‘@’ reply.
-This appears in your stream and the public stream of anyone following you and / or the replier.
-This is very cool – it means that people can see that you’re getting reactions, some of whom may not already be following you.
+This appears in your stream and the public stream of anyone following you or the replier.
+This means people can see that you’re getting reactions, some of whom may not already be following you.
 They may well therefore come over and check out what you’re all about.

 It also obviously creates conversations that show you to be an interesting person.
 These foster genuine relationships with followers and potential customers.
-And that’s just when people come to you – it works even better the other way round – when you jump into something that you see going on that someone you’re following is talking about.
+And that’s just when people come to you.
+This works even better the other way round.
+When you jump into something that you see going on that someone you’re following is talking about.
 Be involved, have an opinion and bat it back and forth.

-If you actually look at what some of your followers tweet about, read their bios and go and look at their sites if they link to one, then you’ll find those that you genuinely want to talk to and find out more about.
-Of course, when you’re searching for topics that interest you and looking for people to follow, you can (as well as following them), join those conversations.
+If you actually look at what some of your followers tweet about, read their bios.
+Then go and look at their sites if they link to one.
+This will help you find those that you genuinely want to talk to and find out more about.
+Of course, when you’re searching for topics that interest you and looking for people to follow, you can join those conversations.

 Don’t overdo the ‘@reply’.
 If you find you’re jumping in to conversations and not getting a response or are sending too many short (‘I agree’ / ‘That’s funny’) replies then you’re overdoing it.
-This makes you look too needy, shallow and the level of noise and interruption that you’re putting into your followers streams could well lead them to unfollow you.
+This makes you look too needy.
+This level of noise and interruption that you’re putting into your followers streams could well lead them to unfollow you.

-One last thing, don’t ever just send an ‘@reply’ to someone you follow as an opening gambit which asks them to check out your site.
-It’s similar to shouting – it’s rude and it turns people off.
-Engage them another way first, by getting involved in their discussions and adding your thoughts and they are far more likely to come and check you out by their own volition.
+One final thing on our list of Twitter basics, don’t ever just send an ‘@reply’ to someone you follow as an opening gambit which asks them to check out your site.
+You might as well shout.
+It’s rude and it turns people off.
+Engage them another way first.
+Get involved in their discussions.
+Do this by adding your thoughts.
+They will be more likely to come and check you out by their own volition.

-We hope this introductory article on the use of Twitter will help those of you new to this social media platform, but may also lead to tips that even the seasoned Twitter user can use to better enhance the message you are trying to get out for your mobile food operation.
+Twitter is a free tool that food truck owners can use to build their brand.
+Use these Twitter basics to learn how to build your following.
+We hope this article will help those of you new to this social media platform.
+It may also lead to tips that even the seasoned Twitter user can use to better enhance the message you are trying to get out for your mobile food operation.